nevermined-io/nvm-docs/docs/architecture/specs/Spec-ACCESS.md

 ### Consuming without direct integration of Secret Store

-If the CONSUMER (via SDK) can't integrate directly SECRET STORE for decryption (nevermined-sdk-js using Metamask can't provide the account password), it's possible to call GATEWAY with an alternative `consume` method.
+If the CONSUMER (via SDK) can't integrate directly SECRET STORE for decryption (nevermined-sdk-js using Metamask can't provide the account password), it's possible to call NODE with an alternative `consume` method.

-In this scenario, the GATEWAY is in charge of decrypting the content in behalf of the CONSUMER.
+In this scenario, the NODE is in charge of decrypting the content in behalf of the CONSUMER.

 The consume URL may look like:

 ```
-HTTP GET /api/v1/gateway/services/access/consume?pubKey=${pubKey}&serviceAgreementId={serviceAgreementId}&signature={signature}&index={index}`
+HTTP GET /api/v1/node/services/access/consume?pubKey=${pubKey}&serviceAgreementId={serviceAgreementId}&signature={signature}&index={index}`
 ```

 This method will return an HTTP 200 status code if everything was okay, plus the URL required to get access to the data.

-When CONSUMER requests purchased data, GATEWAY gets 3 parameters:
+When CONSUMER requests purchased data, NODE gets 3 parameters:

 * Consumer public key: `pubKey`
 * Service Agreement ID: `serviceAgreementId`